Accreditations / Memberships

-Following hi admission, Julian prosecuted for approximately four years in Sussex and Gwent.
-He then re-entered private practice with a Chancery Lane law practice in which criminal law and private client litigation.
+Following his admission, Julian prosecuted for approximately four years in Sussex and Gwent.
+He then re-entered private practice with a Chancery Lane law practice in which he specialised in criminal law and private client litigation.

 R v MK (and Four Others)

-Kingston Crown Court 2013 – Julian represented the only defendant in this multi-handed trial who was acquitted.
+Kingston Crown Court 2013 – Julian represented the only defendant in this multi-handed trial who was acquitted in relation to a conspiracy to import and supply class A drugs.
 The lead defendant received 18 years imprisonment.

 R v AI (and Six Others)